hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 ### Optimizer
 * `rmsprop` is often good enough, `adam` is better
-* * Check this paper (https://arxiv.org/pdf/2103.05127.pdf) when doing deep learning optimization
+* Check this paper (https://arxiv.org/pdf/2103.05127.pdf) when doing deep learning optimization
+#### Loss Function (Objective) & Optimizer & Regularizer
+* The goal of deep learning is to reduce the loss function during training
+* To minimize this loss value, optimizer is employed to determine how weights and bias should be adjusted during each training step
+* Since the trained model will be used beyond the training data, regularizer ensures the trained more is generalizes to the new data

 ### About K-fold Cross Validation with Keras
 * Well, adding this part is because I failed this piece in Unity interview...